umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings/upgrade-umbraco-cloud-plan.md

 {% endhint %}

 {% hint style="info" %}
-When upgrading or downgrading the plan, the ID of your project will change by either adding or removing a `-1` at the end of its project ID.
+When upgrading or downgrading the plan, the ID of your project will be appended with a `-1`.
+If there is already a `-1`, it will be removed.
 If you use this ID anywhere, you might need to change the ID in that location.
 {% endhint %}

 ## Automatic plan upgrades